-Similarly, draft quotes and orders that are no longer relevant can be deleted to maintain an organized system.
+Similarly, draft orders that are no longer relevant can be deleted to maintain an organized system.

 In this article